The Demon (1963 film): Production

 The film was shot in Matera, Montescaglioso and Miglionico in the Italian region of Basilicata (also known as Lucania).
 It was Rondi's first solo directorial feature film.
+Anthropologist Ernesto De Martino, who documented the rural customs and beliefs of Southern Italy, served as a script consultant.
+De Martino's contribution is acknowledged in the opening credits.

 Reception

+The film was panned by critics upon its release, accused of blasphemy and obscenity.
+An exception was Edoardo Bruno who praised the film for its criticism against social conformity and cited it as the first example of surrealist cinema in Italy.
 Despite its showing at the Venice Film Festival, the Italian censor banned the film and described it as "the most offensive film to have been made in recent times."

-Hawk of Variety called it "a gruesome tale made even more frightening by fact its loosely based on recent actual happenings."

-Themes
+It has been re-evaluated, receiving positive reviews over the years.

+Legacy

-Film scholars Keith McDonald and Wayne Johnson cite Il demonio as an early progenitor of the folk horror genre due to its themes of superstition and curses, occurring in a pastoral setting.
+Film scholars Keith McDonald and Wayne Johnson cite The Demon as an early progenitor of the folk horror genre due to its themes of superstition and curses, occurring in a pastoral setting.

+An emblematic scene where Purif drops into a face-up crawl during an exorcism is often compared to the "spider walk" by a possessed Regan MacNeil in The Exorcist by William Friedkin, released ten years later.